SumoSumir/kata-na/ADR/ADR_04_EXTERNAL_APIS.md

 - Supports historical reprocessing for retraining

 ❌ **Negative:**
-- Possible data staleness due to caching
+- **Data Freshness:** Caching might introduce data staleness.
-- Slightly higher infra overhead (cache + aggregator)
+- **Infrastructure Cost:** Requires a dedicated cache and aggregator service.
-- Data quality variance across providers
+- **Provider Reliability:** Data quality can be inconsistent across different APIs.
-- Complex provider backfill when switching APIs
+- **API Switching Costs:** Migrating to a new provider requires complex data backfilling.

 AI-Specific Impacts:
 - Weather and event data used as regressors in demand and battery models